CllsPy/Journaling/README.md

 Neural Nets
 * The [Hopfiled NN](https://en.wikipedia.org/wiki/Hopfield_network) can store information and rocover it later when see something similar.
 It's a form of Neural Network.

+CS229

+* Regularization are rules you set to prevent overfitting
+* Scaling helps when you're applying regularization